LSEG-API-Samples/Article.RTH.Go.REST.rthrest/README.md

 ```
 The first type is used in the HTTP request message to extract Tick History Market Depth data.
 The second type is for the JSON object in the HTTP response message when the extraction is completed.
 These types will be encoded and decoded as JSON objects.
 Each field represents a member of the JSON object by using a type's field name as a JSON object key.

-JSON object in the HTTP request and response of TRTH V2 REST API contains **@data.type** field which defines a type name of OData.
+JSON object in the HTTP request and response of RTH V2 REST API contains **@data.type** field which defines a type name of OData.
 ```
 {
     "ExtractionRequest":{